occupyth3n3t/bug-bounty-notes/auth bugs/auth-002.md

 ---

 ### 💡 Key Learning
--  The key learning is that don't trust front if the frontend say is not allow take the endpoint and grab your burpsuite.
+-  The key learning is that don't trust frontend, if the frontend say is not allow take the endpoint and grab your burpsuite.

 ---